 “Aye!
 Good luck to you too son” CPC Corrigan replies before getting back to protecting Millerhill from potential speedsters.

-- Irish expected to flock to see Jesus in Comely Bank Avenue - Coach loads of Irish are expected to swarm into Comely Bank Avenue over the coming days to catch a glimpse of Jesus and his mother Mary who have mysteriously appeared on opposite sides of someones window there.
-The divine apparition was spotted yesterday by two devout Catholics who were on… Continue reading
+- Catholics Masses flock to see Jesus in Comely Bank Avenue - Coach loads of Catholics are expected to swarm into Edinburgh over the coming days.
+They'll be hoping to catch a glimpse of Jesus in Comely Bank Avenue.
+An apparition of him and his mother Mary have mysteriously appeared on opposite sides of a tenement window there.
+A Miraculous Discovery on… Continue reading